Pennsylvania Republicans ask Supreme Court to stop voting accommodations

-Republicans asked the U.S. Supreme Court to weigh in only on the ruling pushing back the deadline for mail ballots to arrive.
+The legislators asked the U.S. Supreme Court to weigh in only on the ruling pushing back the deadline for mail ballots to arrive.
 The state court said such ballots must be counted if they are postmarked by Nov.
 3 — and even if they are not, “unless a preponderance of the evidence” shows that the ballots were mailed after Election Day.
+The state Republican Party later filed a similar stay request.

 It is one of many legal battles being waged across the country regarding voting rules in advance of the Nov.
 3 election.
 But Pennsylvania has particular significance because it is crucial to President Trump’s reelection fortunes.
 He defeated Hillary Clinton there in 2016 by 44,000 votes, or less than 1 percent.